NetAlertX and Docker Compose

 volumes:

-- netalertx_config:/app/config:rw #short-form volume (no /path is a short volume)
+- netalertx_config:/data/config:rw #short-form volume (no /path is a short volume)

 ...